browserext/browserext.github.io/charter/index.md

 requesting commit access to Github, etc.
-Up-to-date information about the group is maintained at the Browser Extension Community Group's [wiki on Github](https://github.com/browserext/browserext.github.io/wiki).
+Up-to-date information about the group is maintained at the Browser Extension Community Group’s [wiki on Github](https://github.com/browserext/browserext.github.io/wiki).

 ## Decision Policy